Skip to main content

 Learn more about Requirements and see examples in documentation

-Request User Permission
+Request User Permission with the AskPermissionRequirement

 import asyncio

-from beeai_framework.agents.experimental import RequirementAgent
+from beeai_framework.agents.requirement import RequirementAgent

-from beeai_framework.agents.experimental.requirements.conditional import ConditionalRequirement
+from beeai_framework.agents.requirement.requirements.conditional import ConditionalRequirement

 from beeai_framework.agents.experimental.requirements.ask_permission import AskPermissionRequirement